Wells Fargo Platinum Visa® Card vs. Wells Fargo Active Cash® Card: Which Offers More Value?

 Credit needed Excellent, Good Excellent, Good

-5 important differences between Wells Fargo Platinum and Wells Fargo Active Cash
+5 key differences between Wells Fargo Platinum and Active Cash cards

 1. Welcome bonus

-The Wells Fargo Platinum didn’t typically offer any sort of welcome bonus.
-The Wells Fargo Active Cash offers $200 after spending $500 in the first 3 months.
+While the Wells Fargo Platinum typically didn’t offer any sort of welcome bonus, the Wells Fargo Active Cash offers a $200 cash rewards bonus after spending $500 in purchases in the first 3 months.

 Check out our Wells Fargo Active Cash review to learn more about this card.